So Sad: Woman Takes To Social Media After Being Stalked By Abusive Ex, Claims Baltimore Police Have Done Nothing To Help

-A woman in Baltimore, Maryland took to social media this week to share a devastating story, accusing her ex boyfriend of stalking and harassing her for months, even going as far as issuing death threats.
+A woman in Baltimore, Maryland took to social media this week to share a devastating story, accusing her ex-boyfriend of stalking and harassing her for months, even going as far as issuing death threats.

-The woman, Aziza Murphy, tweeted out a series of disturbing messages, claiming that she’s scared for her safety after both reporting his behavior to the police and filing a restraining order, but claims law enforcement haven’t done anything to help her.
+The woman, Aziza Murphy, tweeted out a series of disturbing messages, claiming that she’s scared for her safety after both reporting his behavior to the police and filing a restraining order, but claims law enforcement hasn’t done anything to help her.

 Since sharing her story, she has posted voice notes from her ex on Instagram, along with photos showing the gifts he’s purchased for her and sent to her place of work, where she’s no longer employed.

-Murphy says this situation has caused her to lose her job and ended up asked for help by starting a GoFundMe.
+Murphy says this situation has caused her to lose her job and ended up asking for help by starting a GoFundMe.

 “If I die, I want everyone to know it was Seti Yasin,” she wrote on Twitter.
 “He goes by Seti, Ramses, Destinee Wilkerson, Dashawn, or Sean.
 Me and him dated until a few months ago.
 He went through my phone and I ended the relationship.
 I dropped him off at the train station and he showed up at my house.
 He broke my window.
 Broke into my house and stole my keys.
 After he left he started calling non stop.
 He called 1,065 times with in 24 hours.